AkagawaTsurunaki/KonekoMinecraftBot/README.md

 - 🔥 Look for water when on fire or stuck in lava.
 - 🎣 Fish with rod when lake or river is found.
 - 😡 Attack the players who provoke it.
+- 📺️ View all states of FSM in your local browser.
 - 🧩 Implement your own skills, states, algorithms, FSM to create a bot!

 **TODO LIST**